EthanMuchnik25/Forget-Me-Not-Capstone/webserver/notes/install_instructions.md

 # To run with Docker container

+### Docker for vscode
+If you want to modify files in your docker container in vscode, install the `Remote-Containers` extension and connect to the container with `ctrl+shift+P -> Attach to Running Container`

+## Prod Container

 ### Create Container

-cd into this directory and type:
+cd into this directory (webserver) and type:
 ```
 docker build -t myapp .
 ```